POETIC

 does a crew like the Gravediggaz progress from here?

 P: Our ultimate goal is to build upon the culture of hip-hop.
-We’re all

-veterans, we’re having our time now but we have all adopted our
+veterans, were having our time now but we have all adopted our

-‘students’ and the next step is to let our students flourish.
+students and the next step is to let our students flourish.
 I have

-other artists that I have groomed and I can’t wait until they get out
+other artists that I have groomed and I cant wait until they get out

 there and do their thing.
 I have a group called the Ancients, another